emef2247/opll_vgm2midi/README.md

 ## --target {gm,tx802}

-Select output sound module.
+Select the output sound module.

 ### **gm**
-Standard General MIDI output (default).
+Generates standard GM‑compatible MIDI output (default).
-Produces a single-track SMF0 file with GM Program Change messages.

 ### **tx802**
 Outputs Bank Select + Program Change for Yamaha TX802.
-Uses TX802 preset banks A/B and applies FM‑oriented velocity and portamento behavior.
+Uses TX802 preset banks A/B and applies OPLL→TX802 timbre mapping.

 ---

-### --melody_mode {default, name}
+## --melody_mode {default,name}

-Selects how OPLL FM melody voices are mapped to GM or TX802 instruments.
+Select how OPLL FM melody voices are mapped to GM or TX802 instruments.

-## **default**
-### **TX802**
+### **default**

+#### TX802
-Uses a parameter‑distance–based mapping strategy.
+Uses a parameter‑distance–based mapping:

-- For each OPLL preset, the system computes the shortest parameter distance to all TX802 A/B preset voices.
+- Computes the shortest parameter distance between each OPLL preset and all TX802 A/B presets
-- From the closest **TOP 3** candidates, a curated conversion table is constructed.
+- Builds a conversion table from the closest **TOP 3** candidates
-- User‑defined patches are also matched by selecting the TX802 preset with the smallest parameter distance.
+- User patches (inst=0) are also matched to the nearest TX802 preset

-### **GM**
+#### GM
-GM voice selection is derived from the TX802 results:
+GM program numbers are selected **based on the TX802 result**:

 - The GM instrument is chosen by referencing the TX802 voice selected under
-  **--target=tx802, --melody_mode=default**.
+  `--target=tx802 --melody_mode=default`
-- In other words, GM mapping follows the timbral category implied by the TX802 default mapping.
+- GM mapping follows the timbral category implied by the TX802 default mapping

-## **name**
+### **name**
-A name‑faithful GM mapping.
+Name‑based mapping:

-- Each OPLL instrument number is directly mapped to the corresponding **General MIDI Program** based on standard GM instrument categories.
+- Each OPLL instrument number is mapped directly to the corresponding GM program
-- This mode ignores TX802 characteristics and follows GM naming conventions strictly.

-If you want, I can also update the full README.md section or generate a polished documentation block.
-Update full README.md section
+- Follows GM naming conventions; does not use TX802 timbral characteristics

 ---